Simple hacks to make your morning routine with kids run a whole lot smoother

 Everyone functions better with sleep.
 I try to get a good night’s sleep so I have a lot more energy to handle the mornings.
 Sarah

 Sarah clearly hasn’t been binge-watching Line of Duty every night until midnight like some of us, but being cranky and low-energy means your fuse is a whole lot shorter.
 Children at primary school age need about 10 hours of sleep every night.
-If they are fighting it after the 10pm bedtimes you’ve indulged over the summer holidays, try putting them to bed earlier by 15 minutes every night until they are getting the sleep they need.
+If they are fighting with you after the 10pm bedtimes you’ve indulged over the Christmas, try putting them to bed earlier by 15 minutes every night until they are getting the sleep they need.
 Mornings are better for everyone once you have all had enough sleep.

 Music is like magic for my children.
 A certain beat of a song in the car can make or break any journey.
 Ed Sheeran is my saviour for this very reason.
 And although we are all feeling pretty maudlin when we arrive at our destination, we’ve had a very pleasant, thoughtful and most importantly quiet trip without any Chinese burn incidents, Match Attack cards jumping out windows or tears over getting a puppy.